fletcheaston/Experiments/blog/docs/index.md

 - Led the Rosalind engineering team through the FedRAMP audit with Coalfire, achieving FedRAMP Moderate status in under a year.
 - Rebuilt the Rosalind Diagnostic Monitoring platform for COVID-19 analysis with a team of software engineers.
-- Worked closely with Astrazeneca to build a custom proteomics-analysis platform.
+- Worked closely with AstraZeneca to build a custom proteomics-analysis platform.

 ### Grove